 Democracy Summer 2018:

 In the summer of 2018, 207 Fellows across four states–Maryland, Virginia, Pennsylvania, and Iowa–canvassed or phonebanked for Democratic nominees for U.S. House in 18 of the most competitive U.S. House races to take back the House.
-In 14 of the 18 districts, the Democratic nominee prevailed, flipping 12 seats and holding 1 tough seat for the Dems.
-Democracy Summer’s infusion of grassroots volunteer energy from local activists propelled the Pennsylvania Fab Four women, Representatives Mary Gay Scanlon, Madeleine Dean, Susan Wild and Chrissy Houlahan, along with progressive women candidates in Virginia and Iowa and the first openly LGBTQ+ member of Congress from New Hampshire to a sweeping blue wave that crashed down on Capitol Hill.
+In 14 of the 18 districts, the Democratic nominee prevailed, flipping 13 seats and holding 1 tough seat for the Dems.
+Democracy Summer’s infusion of grassroots volunteer energy from local activists propelled the Pennsylvania Fab Four women, Representatives Mary Gay Scanlon, Madeleine Dean, Susan Wild and Chrissy Houlahan, along with progressive women candidates in Virginia and Iowa and the first openly LGBTQ+ Rep. from New Hampshire to a sweeping blue wave that crashed down on Capitol Hill.
 Major canvassing trips stretched as far south as Henrico, VA; as far west as Winchester, VA, and as far north as Nazareth, PA.
 The 2018 wins / total races by category are in the top left corner of the attached list.

 Democracy Summer 2017: